2 million

 • XPay integration: Samsung Pay, G Pay, Apple Pay

-• And also: Customized and personalized legal assistance, customized and personalized integration
+• And also: customized and personalized legal assistance, customized and personalized integration